SECURITIES AND EXCHANGE COMMISSION

 The Companys RCOI process commenced with the preparation of a conflict minerals questionnaire that were then distributed to all Covered Vendors.
 The Covered Vendors completed such questionnaires and returned them to the Company.
 Buying personnel at the Company then reviewed the responses.
 When the nature of a response warranted further analysis, Company personnel contacted the relevant Covered Vendor for further evidence, either oral or written, to clarify or validate the response.

 Based on the results of its RCOI, the Company determined it has no reason to believe that, during the Relevant Period, its Covered Products contain Conflict Minerals that may have originated in the Covered Countries.

-The foregoing information is separately disclosed on the Companys corporate information website at www.skx.com under the heading Conflict Minerals Disclosure in the Corporate Governance Section on the Investor Relations page.
+The foregoing information is separately disclosed on the Companys corporate information website at https://investors.skechers.com/corporate-governance/governance-documents under the heading Conflict Minerals Disclosure.

 Pursuant to the requirements of the Securities Exchange Act of 1934, the registrant has duly caused this report to be signed on its behalf by the duly authorized undersigned.

 |By: Philip Paccione, Secretary||(Date)|